pedroendm/IMP/README.md

 - '=', '<=', 'and', 'not', and 'else' are all non-associative.

 # Source files
-Lexer.x: the description of the lexer
+- Lexer.x: the description of the lexer
-Parser.y: the description of the parser
+- Parser.y: the description of the parser
-Main.hs
+- Main.hs
-State.hs: definition of a state
+- State.hs: definition of a state
-Interp.hs: implementation of the operational semantics
+- Interp.hs: implementation of the operational semantics for the language

 ## Compilation process
 Within the root folder (IMP/):